cch0912/1340Project/README.md

 > Please indicate your choice (Yes/No): Yes

-> You are queuing for table 3 at the 2nd position.
+> You have successfully occupied table 3.

 > Press E to exit: E